fassko/fassko.github.io/_posts/2020-09-26-custom-font-dynamic-type.md

 tags: [dynamic type, swift, apple, ios]
 ---

-A while back we [looked into](/embracing-dynamic-type/) how to embrace the dynamic type with the system font.
+A while back we [looked into](/embracing-dynamic-type/) dynamic type with the system font.
 This time we are going to check out how to use the dynamic type with a custom font in our iOS apps.
-Apple provides us great APIs to make our apps accessible even if we're using custom font styles.
+Apple provides great APIs to make our apps accessible even if we're using custom font styles.

 <!--more-->